-Except as noted in paragraphs 3856.08C and 08D (explained in the boxes to the right) and for RoMRS, when a financial asset is originated or acquired or a financial liability is issued or assumed in a related party transaction, it is initially measured at cost.
+Except as noted in paragraphs 3856.08C and 08D (explained in the boxes to the right), and for financial assets acquired or financial liabilities assumed in a transaction when a business is transferred between two enterprises under common control and RoMRS, when a financial asset is originated or acquired or a financial liability is issued or assumed in a related party transaction, it is initially measured at cost.
 Cost is dependent on whether the instrument has repayment terms.
 When the instrument:

 - Has repayment terms (refer to paragraph 3856.A8A for examples), its cost is determined using the undiscounted cash flow(s), excluding interest and dividend payments, of the instrument less any impairment losses previously recognized by the transferor; - Does not have repayment terms (refer to paragraph 3856.A8B for examples), its cost is determined using the consideration transferred or received by the entity.
-When the consideration transferred by the entity: - Is a financial instrument with repayment terms, the undiscounted cash flow(s), excluding interest and dividend payments, of the instrument transferred as consideration less any impairment losses previously recognized by the transferor is used as cost; - Is an asset or liability without repayment terms, the carrying or exchange amount of the consideration transferred is used as cost: - The cost of the instrument is the exchange amount of the consideration transferred or received when: - The transaction is in the normal course of operations; or - The transaction is not in the normal course of operations and - The transaction is a monetary transaction or a non-monetary transaction that has commercial substance; - The change in the ownership interest in the related financial item transferred is substantive; and - The amount of consideration paid or received is established and agreed to by related parties and is supported by independent evidence. - Otherwise, the cost of the instrument is the carrying amount of the consideration transferred or received.
+When the consideration transferred by the entity: - Is a financial instrument with repayment terms, the undiscounted cash flow(s), excluding interest and dividend payments, of the instrument transferred as consideration less any impairment losses previously recognized by the transferor is used as cost; - Is an asset or liability without repayment terms, the carrying or exchange amount of the consideration transferred is used as cost: - The cost of the instrument is the exchange amount of the consideration transferred or received when: - The transaction is in the normal course of operations; or - The transaction is not in the normal course of operations and - The transaction is a monetary transaction or a non-monetary transaction that has commercial substance: - The change in the ownership interest in the related financial item transferred is substantive; and - The amount of consideration paid or received is established and agreed to by related parties and is supported by independent evidence. - Otherwise, the cost of the instrument is the carrying amount of the consideration transferred or received.